Home » Country Living » The 17 Best Types of Cucumbers to Grow at Home {Pickling + Fresh Eating Varieties}

 Calypso

 If you’re looking for a high-yielding cucumber variety to plant in your garden, Calypso is a great option.
 This variety produces a lot of small, dark cucumbers that are perfect for pickling.
-The cucumbers are three to four inches in length and mature in 50 days.
+The cucumbers are three to four inches long and mature in 50 days.

 Homemade Pickles